 The Amazon rainforest is the world’s largest tropical rainforest; it makes up more than half of the world’s remaining rainforests by volume, covering more than two million square miles of land.
 Like all forests, the Amazon plays a significant role in the world’s oxygen production and carbon sequestration.
 The forest produces its own weather systems that impact global weather patterns and climates.
 The continued destruction of the forest means these patterns change and impact global temperatures.

-But the forest isn’t just a large swath of oxygen and weather; it’s also home to more than 500 Indigenous communities, some of whom have had little to no contact with the outside world.
+The forest isn’t just a large swath of oxygen and weather; it’s also home to more than 500 Indigenous communities, some of whom have had little to no contact with the outside world.
 The Amazon is also the most biodiverse ecosystem on the planet; it contains ten percent of the world’s animal and plant species.
-The total number of species in the Amazon is not known—more than 2.5 million have already been identified.
+The total number of species in the Amazon is not known — more than 2.5 million have already been identified.
 Scientists estimate we’ve studied less than half of one percent of all flowering plant species in the Amazon.

 But the forest is suffering significant losses, predominantly at the hands of the meat industry.
 Brazil is now home to the world’s second-largest cattle herd in the world.
 Ranchers raze the rainforest for the cattle and the crops needed to sustain them.